 April 15th – a return of Timothy Walker who will be talking about the Healing Power of Plants.
 The talk is to show that plant products are used every day by all of us to relieve pain and suffering, to heal wounds and to cure diseases.
 Mankind has exploited the medicinal properties of plants for thousands of years, yet the role of plants in modern medicine is still considered to be peripheral by many people.
 This talk attempts to put the record straight.

 May 27th – AGM.
-We currently plan to hold this via Zoom (see below).
+We currently plan to hold this via Zoom (see below, and 2021 Annual General Meeting Notice elsewhere on this website).

 June 17th – Philip Aubrey will be giving a talk entitled “Successful Fruit Growing” – grow your own 5 a day – selection, planting, pruning.